Mahmoud02/shopye/README.md

 # Hi, if you reading this repo, I hope you are doing well.

 I wanted to provide an update regarding the repository.
 As you may have noticed, the current state of the repository is incomplete.
-However, I have exciting plans to enhance it by applying the hexagonal architecture.
+However, I have exciting plans to enhance it by applying the **hexagonal architecture**.

 What is the hexagonal architecture, you ask?
 It’s a powerful design pattern that promotes separation of concerns and modularization.
 By adopting this approach, we’ll achieve better maintainability, testability, and scalability.